 - Open Settings.

 - On the right, choose the desired color set under the Choose your color drop down.
-You can select either Light, Dark, or Custom options.
 Set it to Dark.

 - Alternatively, select the Custom option, so you will be able to set your default App Mode to Dark.